BetterSpotify/BetterSpotify/README.md

 Customize your Spotify using CSS.

 [Join our Discord](https://discord.gg/TRxwZXc)

+## Getting Started
+You can get started and get developing quickly.
+View the [wiki page]

 ## Disclaimer
 We are not trying to infringe upon Spotify's trademarks and copyrights.